dddrrreee/cs340lx-25aut/labs/2-pcb/README.md

 ## Step 3: Manufacture the PCB

 Coming soon.
 If you get to this point and it's not ready, refer to a previous lab.
 I just need to dry run and make sure that everything is still the same.

+## Step 4: Extensions

+Here are some ideas for extensions.

+1. Rather than using a CP2102 breakout board, look up a datasheet and place your own CP2102 chip and all of the various supporting components so you can plug a USB cable into your PCB and talk UART with your Pi.
+You can also check out the included `parthiv_pcb_v2.1` project which will contain a sub-schematic for the CP2102N and supporting hardware.
+You can copy this schematic into your project and import it, though it's a good exercise to build it from a datasheet.

+2. You can also do the same with any raw part that you selected, which will often be much cheaper than doing it with the breakout for volume production.
+However, I would always suggest having the breakout board as a backup option to help you determine if bugs are software-related or hardware-related.
+Check out JLCPCB parts to see what's available for manufacturing.

+3. Create some interesting artwork and integrate it into the board shape, silkscreen, and/or component layout of your board.

+4. Use the [KiCAD python API](https://gitlab.com/kicad/code/kicad-python) to programatically define aspects of your layout.
+For example, you can place a bunch of LEDs into a grid.